Meet Mizzou: Academic Showcase

 Mizzou Engineering offers 10 ABET-accredited degrees in six departments with classes taught by internationally renowned faculty.
 Discover hands-on, collaborative learning opportunities inside and outside the classroom.
 Become career-ready in sought-after fields and improve your world from day one.
 Learn from current students what it takes to become an innovative problem-solver at Mizzou Engineering.

-The College of Education prepares students for careers as teachers, curriculum leaders and online educators.
+The College of Education and Human Development prepares students for careers as teachers, curriculum leaders and online educators.
 Learn more about the education experience at Mizzou which is the highest performing teacher education program in the state.

 School of Health Professions